jplette/mailinglist-backend-go/README.md

 A backend service to manage mailing list subscriptions with Mailgun.

 ## Swagger / OpenAPI documentation
-The project includes Swagger (OpenAPI) annotations and can generate a swagger.json file both locally and automatically during the Docker image build.
+The project includes Swagger (OpenAPI) annotations and can generate a swagger.json file locally.

 ### Generate Swagger locally
 You can generate the Swagger JSON in the repository at `./swagger/swagger.json`.